These simple steps will show you how to wash microfiber cloth to help prolong its utility! Keep reading to find out more.

 Microfiber cloth is like a magnet!
 It collects all sorts of dirt, dust, grime, and bacteria in its small fibers.

 If you wash your microfiber cloth items with the rest of your laundry, it may end up collecting all the dirt from your other clothes.
 That’s why it’s best to wash each item separately.
+This step helps maintain the integrity of the microfiber material, ensuring it continues to attract and capture particles efficiently.

 Step 2: Spot-Treat Stains Before Washing